the-kairos-project/ai-evaluator-extension/server/docs/plugins/pdf_resume_parser.md

 }
 ```

-## LLM Fallback
+## Parsing Modes

+The plugin supports three parsing modes controlled by the `parsing_mode` parameter:

+- **llm_first** (default): Uses LLM as the primary parser.
+This mode skips the heavy pdfminer.six extraction and uses a lightweight binary-to-text decode as LLM input.
+This is the recommended mode for most use cases as it provides the best accuracy.

+- **direct_first**: Tries direct extraction with pdfminer.six first.
+If key sections are missing (e.g., no name, education, or experience), it falls back to LLM parsing.
+This provides a balance between accuracy and API usage.

+- **direct_only**: Only uses direct extraction via pdfminer.six.
+If extraction fails or returns incomplete data, the plugin returns empty fields.
+Use this mode when you want to avoid LLM API calls entirely.

-The plugin uses LLM fallback when direct extraction fails to extract key sections.
-In practice, direct extraction via `pdfminer.six` frequently misses structured sections for many resume formats, so the plugin will often fall back to the LLM parser — this is the common path for many resumes.
-LLM fallback is enabled by default but can be disabled by setting `use_llm_fallback` to `false` in the request parameters.
+In practice, direct extraction via `pdfminer.six` frequently misses structured sections for many resume formats due to complex layouts, non-standard formatting, or poor PDF quality.
+The `llm_first` mode (default) provides the most reliable results.

-When fallback is used, the LLM parses the raw text extracted from the PDF and fills in missing sections.
 You can configure which LLM provider and model are used via the request parameters.
-If you have a high volume of PDFs and want to reduce API usage, consider preprocessing PDFs (OCR, text normalization) or selectively disabling LLM fallback for known-good sources.
+If you have a high volume of PDFs and want to reduce API usage, consider using `direct_first` mode or preprocessing PDFs (OCR, text normalization).